Wondering why many airbnb apartments are filling up faster than I can search, discover that Venice’s Carnivale is on – excellent time to visit!

 Returning to Cosenza

-Ryan Air is on time for the return journey – always a great start and arrived at Lamezia Termine on time.
+Ryan Air is on time – always a great start and we arrive at Lamezia Termine on time – amazing.

 Great to be back home in Cosenza.
 I do like the feel of this city.
 The way people chat the day away and generally live life.

-The warmth of today is as if someone has flicked the Summer switch on – so lovely and sunny.
+The warmth of today is as if someone has flicked the Summer switch on.
+Lovely and sunny – a great way to end a fantastic Venice jaunt.